ethereum/eth-tester/README.md

 ### Accounts

 The following API can be used to interact with account data.
-The `account` parameter in these methods **must** be a hexadecimal encode address.
+The `account` parameter in these methods **must** be a hexadecimal encoded address.

 <a id="api-get_accounts"></a>
 `EthereumTester.get_accounts()`